Do vegans eat cheese? No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

 - Dairy (including cheese, yogurt, milk, and cream)

-- Any other food that is made partially from animals.
+- Any other food that is made partially from animals (learn more in this article about grocery shopping as a vegan).

 Why Vegans Avoid Cheese